A failover resource group contains the following types of resources:

 # clresourcegroup show resource-group

 This example shows the creation of the failover resource group resource-group-1.
-The global cluster voting nodes phys-schost-1 and phys-schost-2 can master this resource group.
+The cluster nodes phys-schost-1 and phys-schost-2 can master this resource group.

 # clresourcegroup create -n phys-schost1,phys-schost-2 resource-group-1 # clresourcegroup show -v resource-group-1 === Resource Groups and Resources === Resource Group: resource-group1 RG_description: <NULL> RG_mode: Failover RG_state: Unmanaged RG_project_name: default RG_affinities: <NULL> RG_SLM_type: manual Auto_start_on_new_cluster: True Failback: False Nodelist: phys-schost-1 phys-schost-2 Maximum_primaries: 1 Desired_primaries: 1 RG_dependencies: <NULL> Implicit_network_dependencies: True Global_resources_used: <All> Pingpong_interval: 3600 Pathprefix: <NULL> RG_System: False Suspend_automatic_recovery: False

 After you create a failover resource group, you can add application resources to this resource group.
-See Tools for Adding Resources to Resource Groups for the procedure.
+See Adding Resources to Resource Groups for the procedure.